SaraHall22/Data-Science-Assessment/README.md

 The code has been written with descriptive markdowns in a Python Notebook.
 The dataset being analysed is Heartdata.csv.

-1. Download the Heartdata.ipynb script, Heartdata.csv and Project notes in this repository.
+1. Download the Heartdata.ipynb script, Heartdata.csv and Brief Report in this repository.

 2. Explore the dataset and notes above to familiarise yourself with the data.